 The move should not just be for professional reasons but also personal reasons, because it is all-encompassing when you work in the region.
 Leaders have to be aware of the extra accountability that comes from leading in a small town, where you know everyone, and everyone knows each other.

 "There are limitations, challenges, and a lack of resources in the regions, but also there are great opportunities.
 You'll be utilizing your mind, creativity, engaging with others, and getting others involved in the thought process.
 So don't be afraid to use all of those different things, and be prepared to be a lot more accountable and creative in the way that you go about," says Zoe about leaders who succeed in small regional towns.

 It is also important to be ready to implement change.
-According to Zoe, being really prepared and experienced with transformational change, cultural change, organizational change is necessary.
-When regional employers are looking for senior executives to join their organization, it’s often about driving some type of change.
+According to Zoe, being prepared and experienced with transformational, cultural, and organizational change is necessary.
+When regional employers are looking for senior executives to join their organization, it's often about driving some type of change.

 Is there a preference for candidates that live or have links to regional Australia?

-What is certain is that the regions need more professionals, especially forward thinkers ready to enable successful growth and change.
+What is certain is that the regions need more professionals, primarily forward thinkers ready to enable successful growth and change.